The Secret Life of Walter Mitty (2013 film): Plot

 Walter Mitty is a negative assets manager at Life magazine living alone in New York City.
 He chronically daydreams and has a secret crush on Cheryl Melhoff, a coworker.
-Walter attempts to contact Cheryl via eHarmony but eHarmony customer service agent Todd Mahar explains that Walter's account is not fully filled out: the "been there" and "done that" sections are blank.
+Walter attempts to contact Cheryl via eHarmony, but eHarmony customer service agent Todd Mahar explains that Walter's account profile is not filled out completely: the "been there" and "done that" sections are blank.

 Walter works with legendary photojournalist Sean O'Connell, although they have never met in person.
-At work later that day, Walter receives a negative roll from Sean with a wallet as a gift in appreciation of Walter's work over the years.
-A letter from Sean explains that he believes negative #25 captures the "quintessence of life and should be used for the cover of the magazine's final print issue before it becomes exclusively digital, yet the negative is missing from the roll.
-Ted Hendricks, the obnoxious manager of the magazine's transition, has also heard Sean's recommendation.
-When he asks about #25, Walter stalls and lies, worried about being fired.
-Walter then asks Cheryl for help, and she suggests that Walter use the other negatives as clues to Sean's location.
-He and Hernando, his understudy, are stumped by a negative depicting a curve, until they notice another containing the name of a ship registered in Greenland.
-Walter reluctantly takes a plane there.
+Sean is "old-school", working with analog film and later sending a telegram.
+At work, Walter receives a negative roll from Sean, as well as a wallet as a gift in appreciation of Walter's work over the years.
+Sean relays to Walter and Life management that he believes negative #25 captures the "quintessence of life" and should be used for the cover of the magazine's final print issue before it becomes exclusively digital.
+However, the negative #25 is missing from the roll.
+When Ted Hendricks, the obnoxious manager of the magazine's transition, asks to see #25, Walter stalls, worried about being fired.
+Walter then asks Cheryl for help in contacting O'Connell.
+Walter looks to the other negatives for clues to Sean's location - water, a thumb, and a mysterious curved object.

+Walter and Hernando, his assistant, on close examination, see a reflection in the water, which is the name of a ship registered in Greenland.
+Walter reluctantly takes a plane to Greenland.
 A bartender in Nuuk explains that Sean left on a ship.
-To find him, Mitty would need to go on the postal helicopter, and the pilot is drunk.
-Mitty recognizes the pilot's thumb from one of the negatives, and after hesitating, joins the pilot on a trip to bring supplies to the ship.
+To reach him, Walter would need to go on the postal helicopter, whose pilot is drunk.
+Walter recognizes the pilot's thumb from one of the negatives, and after hesitating, joins the pilot on a trip to bring supplies to the ship.
 Walter accidentally jumps into ice-cold, shark-infested waters, losing the ship's supplies and preventing radio communication when he finally comes aboard.
-There, Walter learns that Sean departed the ship a few days earlier and deduces from notes on wrapping paper for a clementine cake Sean left behind that he is heading to Iceland to photograph the volcano Eyjafjallajökull.
-Walter bikes, skateboards, and runs through the Icelandic countryside to find Sean, but just misses him as the volcano erupts.
+There, Walter learns that Sean departed the ship a few days earlier and discovers from notes on wrapping paper for a clementine cake Sean left behind that he is heading to Iceland to photograph the volcano Eyjafjallajökull.

+The ship brings Walter to Iceland.
+He then bikes, skateboards, and runs through the Icelandic countryside to find Sean, but just misses him as the volcano erupts.
 Dejected, he returns home.

-Ted assumes that Walter misplaced the negative and fires him.
+Hendricks assumes that Walter misplaced the negative and fires him.
 He tries to visit Cheryl, but spots her ex-husband and leaves before talking to her.
 Walter visits his mother and throws away the wallet from Sean.
-To his surprise, Walter recognizes the curve of the piano in his mother's house while looking at the last negative.
-When asked, she tells Walter that she met Sean and baked him the clementine cake.
+Walter recognizes the curve of the piano in his mother's house while looking at the last negative.
+When asked, she tells Walter that she baked him the clementine cake.
 She had told Walter earlier, but he was daydreaming.